- Who can apply for a clinical traineeship?

 - When should I arrive in Antwerp?

-You should arrive in Antwerp one week before the start of your traineeship.
+You should arrive in Antwerp at least one week before the start of your traineeship.
 You will need this week to finalise your housing administration and your medical file by visiting the occupational doctor.
 The appointment with the doctor is mandatory in order to access the University Hospital (UZA).

 - How do I obtain a badge for the University Hospital (UZA)?

 You need to complete the UZA-registration form in order to obtain a badge.
-This badge gives you access to all areas in the University Hospital (UZA) and to the scrub clothes vending machine.
+This badge gives you access to some areas in the University Hospital (UZA) and to the scrub clothes vending machine.
 The registration must be completed at least two weeks before the start of your traineeship.
 The UZA registration form can be found on the website for incoming exchange students.
-On the first day of your clinical traineeship you need to pick up your entrance badge in the administrative building of the University Hospital (UZA; separate building, Personnel Department, ground floor).
+On the first day of your clinical traineeship (at the latest) you need to pick up your entrance badge in the administrative building of the University Hospital (UZA; separate building, Personnel Department, ground floor).
 Your official hospital ID badge must be displayed prominently at all times so that your status as a student is clear.

 - Which clinical experience can I expect?

-A clinical traineeship involves integration into the activities of the Unit (as deemed appropriate by the Head of each Department), generally this means “shadowing” of the resident/registrar, attendance of unit activities (ward rounds, outpatient’s sessions and unit meetings) and hospital educational activities.
+A clinical traineeship involves integration into the activities of the Unit (as deemed appropriate by the Head of each Department), generally this means “shadowing” of the resident/registrar, attendance of unit activities (ward rounds, outpatient’s sessions and unit meetings) and hospital educational and administrative activities.
 It does NOT include individual tutorials or integration into the University of Antwerp medical student teaching programme.
 A timetable is not provided prior to starting your clinical traineeship.
-On the first day of youtraineeship, you will be advised what Department activities you are able to participate in.
+On the first day of your traineeship, you will be advised what Department activities you are able to participate in.
 A student clinical traineeship does not correspond to that of a final year student at the University of Antwerp and as such, you will not have the "same rights and duties".

 - How will my clinical internship be evaluated?